-Since starting his acting career, Jamie Satterthwaite can be found in many stage and screen roles including guest roles in BBC’s Casualty and ITV’s Mr Selfridge.
+Since starting his acting career, Jamie Satterthwaite can be found in many stage and screen roles including guest appearances in BBC’s Casualty and ITV’s Mr Selfridge.
 Being a regular in the Shakespeare shows at The Watermill Theatre, he’s due to appear in their upcoming production starting in May.
 Having chatted to Jamie last week, we find out about his future roles, training and all things Shakespeare.